alibaba/BladeDISC/examples/PyTorch/Inference/T5/README.md

 python main.py
 ```

-It will run optimizations of BladeDISC and TensorRT.
+It will run optimizations of BladeDISC.

 ## Performance results.